Tesla Cybertruck: Cargo bed

-The Cybertruck features a cargo bed measuring 6 ft in length, 4 ft in width and 67 ft3 in volume.
+The Cybertruck features a cargo bed measuring 6 ft long, 4 ft wide and 67 ft3 in volume.
 The dual-motor and tri-motor configurations include a motorized roller shutter-style hard tonneau cover.
-The RWD configuration does not include a tonneau cover as standard, although a soft cover is available as an optional accessory.
+The RWD configuration does not include a tonneau cover as standard, although an optional soft cover is available.

 When the tonneau cover is closed, the rear window is blocked.
 To aid visibility when reversing and towing, the feed from rear-facing cameras is displayed on the main touchscreen.

 In the dual-motor and tri-motor configurations, the bed area includes additional features such as LED light strips along the side walls, a secondary storage compartment located below the main bed floor behind the rear wheels, and integrated 120 V and 240 V AC outlets.

 Network

 The Cybertruck uses a central, bi-directional gigabit Etherloop network with CAN bus satellite networks to operate vehicle systems.
-The result is that data travels over the same network, as opposed to traditional CAN bus systems which require individual connections, reducing the amount of wiring in the vehicle.
-Audio travels over the same network.
-For comparison, while the number of endpoints increased 50% over the Model 3, the amount of cross-vehicle wiring was reduced by two-thirds.
+This reduces the amount of wiring in the vehicle, because data travels over the same network, as opposed to traditional CAN bus systems which require individual connections.
+Audio also travels over the same network.
+For comparison, while the number of endpoints increased 50% over the Tesla Model 3, the amount of cross-vehicle wiring decreased by two-thirds.

 Reception

-The Cybertruck has been criticized for its poor build quality, malfunctions, and price hikes following reservations.
+The Cybertruck has been criticized for its poor build quality, malfunctions, safety problems, and price hikes following reservations.
 Conversely, in 2024, Car and Driver magazine gave the Cybertruck a score of 8.5 out of 10, saying that "The buzz-worthy Cybertruck leads with show-pony party tricks and high-tech features, but it's also a capable workhorse with a practical side."
 CleanTechnica also gave Cybertruck a positive review, calling it "an engineering and technical marvel, a joy to drive".
-Motor Trend has shortlisted it for the magazine's 2025 Truck of the Year, praising its steer-by-wire system and other tech, but criticizing "the design's many compromises".
+Motor Trend shortlisted it for the magazine's 2025 Truck of the Year, praising its steer-by-wire system and other tech, but criticizing "the design's many compromises".
 The Cybertruck's design has been described as "post-apocalyptic" and "dystopian", and its marketing as a reflection of perceived societal decay within America.
-The vehicle has many detractors, who have criticized it for its build quality and safety problems, as well as associating it with the politics of Elon Musk, with detractors giving it derogatory names.
+The vehicle's many detractors have given it derogatory names and have associated it with the politics of Elon Musk.

-The Cybertruck's stainless steel finish was found to be prone to surface contamination that looks like rust, and requiring special care, such as avoiding washing the vehicle in direct sunlight and drying after rain.
+The Cybertruck's stainless steel finish was found to be prone to surface contamination and surface rust, which requires special care, such as drying after rain and avoiding washing the vehicle in direct sunlight.